singhasiri-i/text-to-speech/README.md

 > **Language**: JavaScript, HTML, CSS

-> **Description**: A simple webpage where you can type something and select the voice, they will be transferred to the speech.
+> **Description**: A simple webpage using the voice option from SpeechSynthesisUtterance() where you can type something and select the voice, they will be transferred to the speech.

 > **Project preview**: